fzyukio/koe/README.md

 ## What is it?
 Koe is an application for classifying and analysing animal vocalisations.
-Koe offers bulk-labelling of units via interactive ordination plots, as well as visualisation and playback, segmentation, measurement, data filtering/exporting and new tools for analysing repertoire and sequence structure -- all in an integrated database.
+Koe offers bulk-labelling of units via interactive ordination plots, as well as visualisation and playback, segmentation, measurement, data filtering/exporting and new tools for analysing repertoire and sequence structure—all in an integrated database.

+For a comprehensive user manual, head over to the Koe [Wiki](https://github.com/fzyukio/koe/wiki).

 ![**Koe**'s unit table is designed for classifying, annotating and filtering units.
 Each unit row contains a spectrogram which becomes enlarged during mouse-over.
 Unit audio plays when a spectrogram is clicked.
 The table can be sorted/filtered by any columns.
 Sorting by the Similarity Index column arranges units by spectral similarity for expedited labelling.
 Example data are New Zealand bellbird *Anthornis melanura* song units.](docs/syllable-view.png)